 Growing cast iron indoors is extremely easy and rewarding.
 This China native is a member of the lily family.
 The plant has small purple flowers that only appear near the soil surface and are hidden its foliage.
 For what this plant may lack in glitz, however, it makes up for in robust, healthy dark green leaves.

 The cast iron plant grows well in low light indoors and is not finicky about regular water either.
-Although a slow grower, this reliable performer will live for many years, reaching a mature height of around two feet.
+Although a slow grower, this reliable performer will live for many years, reaching a mature height of around 2 feet.

 Growing Cast Iron Plants Outdoors